DungNguyen05/Economic-Agent/README.md

 4. Configure your environment:
    ```
    cp .env.example .env
-   # Edit .env to add your OpenAI API key
+   # Edit .env to add your OpenAI API key (OPENAI_API_KEY=your_key_here)
    ```

-5. Run the application:
+5. Run the application locally:
    ```
    python app.py
    ```

 6. Access the web interface at [http://localhost:8000](http://localhost:8000)

+The application uses:
+- Local embedding models with sentence-transformers
+- Local vector database (Qdrant) stored in the data directory
+- Local file storage for documents
+- OpenAI API (the only external service) for generating responses

 ## Usage